‘Enterprise Environment Factors’ and ‘Organisational Process Assets’: EEF vs OPA

 - Project Files

 Even though EEF and OPA look similar in purpose, in reality, they are not.
-Organization Process Assets help businesses to consistently improve their processes, assist the project management team in gaining information, and share best practices using a combined knowledge base approach.
+Organization Process Assets help businesses to consistently improve their processes, assist the project management team in gaining information, and share best practices using a combined knowledge-based approach.
 On the contrary, Enterprise Environmental Factors may or may not help the organization.
 These are the conditions in which the company is required to work, though it doesn’t fall under the control of the project management team.
 For instance, if government increase tax, it will negatively affect the profit of the business.
 On the other hand, if it decreases, it will benefit your business.
 The other major difference is Enterprise Environmental Factors are difficult to change and in any way you need to live with them.
 While Organization Process Assets are customized according to the requirement and help the team in efficiently handling the project.

 - EEF’s are to mandatory to follow, OPA’s are best practices and can be omitted if needed